RECORD: Darwin, C. R. 12.1835. 'Coral Islands' essay. CUL-DAR41.1-12. Edited by John van Wyhe (Darwin Online, http://darwin-online.org.uk/)

 1835 Coral Isds 22

 level, will almost always be deficient: all that we can look to is that there is no evidence of an opposite tendency.
-Now against this, a flagrant
+Now against this, a flagrant instance, can be brought up, from Mr. Ellis' account of the true Society Is.d— He states, that on the mountains of Raiatea, coral & shells &c are found.* [in margin:] (V. Ellis Vol I P 389)

-[1] instance, can be brought up, from Mr. Ellis' account of the true Society Is.d— He states, that on the mountains of Raiatia, Coral & shells &c are found.
 I do not clearly understand that he himself has examined into the circumstances.
-Perhaps they may be interstratified with the Lavas & only point out a very ancient elevation. — From the mineralogical nature of the strata in Tahiti I felt no doubt, but what they had formerly been submerged beneath the Sea. — To all such general views, as these, many exceptions, may always be expected to be found; to ascertain their truth, a far more extended examination of all the phenomena, is absolutely necessary.
-If the reality of them should ever be proved, it would be important to Geology.
-For then we might assume that groups of Lagoon Isd clearly showed that a chain of Mountains had there sub-
+Perhaps they may be interstratified with the lavas & only point out a very ancient elevation.— From the mineralogical nature of the strata in Tahiti I felt no doubt, but what they had formerly been submerged beneath the sea.— To all such general views, as these, many exceptions, may always be expected to be found; to ascertain their truth, a far more extended examination of all the phenomena is absolutely necessary.
+If the reality of them should ever be proved, it would be important to geology.
+For then we might assume that groups of Lagoon Isds clearly showed that a chain of mountains had there sub= / (a)

 [22v]

-(a) = sided.— And, when in any formation there should be found, a great thickness composed of Coral & the genera of which resembled those, which now build the reefs, we might also conclude, that during its successive accumulation, the general movement, was one of depression.—
+(a) = sided.— And, when in any formation there should be found, a great thickness composed of coral & the genera of which resembled those, which now build the reefs, we might also conclude, that during its successive accumulation, the general movement, was one of depression.—

-Before finally concluding this subject, I may remark that the general horizontal uplifting which I have proved has & is now raising upwards the greater part of S. America & as it would appear likewise of N. America, would of necessity be compensated by an equal subsidence in some other part of the world. — Does not the great extent of the Northern & Southern Pacifick include this corresponding Area? — Humboldt carrys a similar idea still further; In the Fragmens Asiatiques, P 95. he says.
-"Par consequent l'epoque de l'affaisement de l'Asie occidentale coincide plutot avec celle de l'exhaussement du plateau de l'Iran, du plateau de l'Asie centrale, de l'Himalaya, du Kuen Lun, du Thian shan & de tous les anciens systemes de montages diriges de l'est a l'ouest; peut etre aussi celle de l'exhaussement du Caucau, & du noeud de montagnes de l'Armenie & de Erzeroum."[1]
+Before finally concluding this subject, I may remark that the general horizontal uplifting which I have proved has & is now raising upwards the greater part of S. America & as it would appear likewise of N. America, would of necessity be compensated by an equal subsidence in some other part of the world.— Does not the great extent of the Northern & Southern Pacifick include this corresponding area? — Humboldt carrys a similar idea still further; In the Fragmens Asiatiques, P 95. he says.
+"Par consequent l'epoque de l'affaisement de l'Asie occidentale coincide plutot avec celle de l'exhaussement du plateau de l'Iran, du plateau de l'Asie centrale, de l'Himalaya, du Kuen Lun, du Thian shan & de tous les anciens systemes de montages diriges de l'est a l'ouest; peut etre aussi celle de l'exhaussement du Caucau, & du noeud de montagnes de l'Armenie & de Erzeroum."*

-[1.
-The following translation, found on a single sheet in Darwin papers, Vol. 42, folio 23, is transcribed in the final paragraph of the Fair Copy:] Humboldt (Fragmens Asiatiques Page 95) in a similar manner considers that the epoch of the sinking down of Western Asia coincides with the elevation of the platforms, of Iran, of central Asia, of the Himalaya, of Kuen Lun, of Thian Chan, and of all the ancient systems of Mountains, directed from East to West.
+* Humboldt 1831, vol. 1, p.
+95. There is a note by Darwin in CUL-DAR41.58 where he has written out the quotation in English: "Humboldt (Fragmens Asiatiques P 95) in a similar manner considers, that the epoch of the sinking down of western Asia coincides with the elevation of the plateau platforms, of Iran, of central Asia, of the Himâlaya, of Kuen lun, of Thian chan, & of all the ancient systems of mountains, directed from east to west."
+This is copied into the last page of the fair copy CUL-DAR41.22.

 Return to homepage